See & do

 To help bring her vision to life, Myerscough ran several word and pattern workshops in the Ballarat community earlier this year to explore themes like belonging and identity.

-Extending beyond the main installation, Sunnyside will spill into Ballarat's laneways, unexpected pockets and hidden corners in a playful program of free wanderings, community collaborations, artist talks, ticketed experiences and a creative workshop series.
+Extending beyond the main installation, Sunnyside will spill into Ballarat's laneways, unexpected pockets and hidden corners in a playful program of free wanderings, community collaborations, ticketed experiences and a creative workshop series.

 Fontella The Zine Machine (created by Ballarat artists Siobhan Finn and Tegan Crosbie) will add a playful, analogue twist with 16 freshly made zines up for grabs, alongside opportunities to create your own with local zinesters.

-And a collaboration between Myerscough and Wadawurrung Traditional Owner and First Nations artist Jenna Oldaker (Murrup Art) will transform a series of laneways, drawing on the outcomes of inclusive community workshops that celebrate identity, culture and collective expression.
+And a collaboration between Myerscough and Murrup Art's Jenna Oldaker will transform a series of CBD laneways, drawing on the outcomes of inclusive community workshops that celebrate identity, culture and collective expression.

 Sunnyside will run from 6– 23 November.